hbldh/bleak/docs/troubleshooting.rst

 Bleak should detect this and raise an exception with a message similar to::

-    The current thread apartment type is not MTA: STA.
+    Thread is configured for Windows GUI but callbacks are not working.

 To work around this, you can use one of the utility functions provided by Bleak.